about

 you sense rather than observe the breath and you let it come and go on its own, without controlling or guiding it.

-As you practice, you trust the breath’s natural responsive rhythm and capacity to organize and restore balance.
+As you practice, you engage with the breath’s natural responsive rhythm and capacity to organize and restore balance.

-in group classes you work with simple movements, light stretching, and techniques such as tapping, stroking, massaging areas of your bod. you will also work with vowels and consonants to stimulate a responses from the breath.
+in group classes you work with simple movements, light stretching, and techniques such as tapping, stroking, and massaging areas of your body. you will also work with vowels and consonants to stimulate responses from the breath, developing specific breath spaces and directions.

 you don’t use the exercises to breathe in a certain way, or to bring about a planned result.